CzBiX/WSLHostPatcher/README.md

 # How to use
 Download [release](https://github.com/CzBiX/WSLHostPatcher/releases/latest) and unzip it on Windows.
 Run `WSLHostPatcher.exe` after WSL2 started.
 This patch needs to running on every time WSL starts, and only the ports listening after running patch will work.
-You can also put it in your `.profile`, so it will run automatically.
+You can also put it in your `.profile`, so it will run automatically, see [#1](https://github.com/CzBiX/WSLHostPatcher/issues/1).

 # How to restore
 `wsl --shutdown` or Reboot system.